bgamari/ghc-wiki-import/status/may09.md

   duplicate computation in parallel programs.

-Our [
+Our recent ICFP submission[
-recent ICFP submission](http://ghcmutterings.wordpress.com/2009/03/03/new-paper-runtime-support-for-multicore-haskell/) describes all these in more detail, and gives extensive measurements.
+Runtime Support for Multicore Haskell](http://ghcmutterings.wordpress.com/2009/03/03/new-paper-runtime-support-for-multicore-haskell/) describes all these in more detail, and gives extensive measurements.